 Matters concerning the examination of a student are confidential to those taking part in the examination and appropriate officers of the University.
 The contents of the thesis are similarly confidential until the award has been approved by the Research Degrees Committee and the thesis is available for dissemination.

 Dissemination of knowledge is one of the objects of the University.
-Copies of theses accepted for the Degree of Master of Philosophy or Doctor of Philosophy are placed in the University
+Copies of theses accepted for the DBA are placed in the University Library and are available for anyone to consult.
+A